Kwiziq community member

 And quedarse means "keep", suggesting that you're stuck with the change permanently!

 This seems to help me.
 I hope it helps other students.

-This relates to:Using convertirse en / ponerse / hacerse / quedarse to express "to become" -
+This question relates to:Spanish lesson "Using convertirse en / ponerse / hacerse / quedarse to express "to become" (verbs of change)"

 Kwiziq language super star